 - Permanent total disability (PTD) for employees completely unable to work

 Who is responsible for paying medical costs?

 Medical costs are required to be paid by the employer.

-Chicago Public employees are covered under the Workers’ Compensation Act and the Public Employees Disability Act.
-Additionally there are benefits available under the Illinois Pension Code.
-There is a complex relationship between these agencies and to get maximum benefits, this relationship must be fully understood.
+Most Illinois Public Safety employees are covered under the Workers’ Compensation Act and the Public Employees Disability Act.
+Additionally there may be benefits available under the Illinois Pension Code.
+There is a complex relationship between these laws and to get maximum benefits, this relationship must be fully understood.

 Your Best Chance at Obtaining Benefits

 If you have been injured on the job, or have become ill due to exposure to hazards related to your work, obtaining benefits to help you through this crisis should be a simple matter, however, this is really the case.
 When these benefits are challenged by your employer, you need an aggressive focused Chicago attorney who will cut through the administrative process and get your benefits flowing so you can recover from your injury or illness and get back to work.